Sahibjadatalib/Sahibjadatalib/README.md

 ## Sahibjadatalib Ansari (Software engineer | Android app developer)
-I’m currently working on my own project but looking for good opportunities for Software engineer role or Android developer role.
+I’m currently working on my own projects but looking for good opportunities for Software engineer role or Android developer role.
 I enjoy creating android applications.
 I enjoy learning new technologies.
 Also I am good at data structures and algorithms.

 ## Skills and Experience